MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 With Cosmos, you can develop rich web applications and content on your desktop and import them directly into Cosmos.

-In this tutorial we show how to...
+In this tutorial I will show how to...

 1. [Create a web page](#step-1-create-a-web-page-using-cosmos) in Cosmos then export it to your desktop.
 2. [Build an example web app](#step-2-create-an-angular-web-app-and-build-it) using Visual Studio Code, Angular, and npm.